intermountainneuroimaging/hierarchy-curator/docs/tutorial_convert_from_legacy.md

 ## Objective and task definition

-The objective of this script is to take in a project CSV that and update the hierarchy according to that CSV.
+The objective of this script is to take in a project CSV and update the hierarchy according to that CSV.

 The CSV has the columns: